acurus-puppetmaster/azurelaagent/README.md

 azurelaagent::install_linux::downloaded_script: omsagent-1.14.16-0.universal.x64.sh
 ```
 This will cause the new version to be downloaded an an in-place upgrade will occur preserving the original `SourceComputerId` in Azure Log Analytics.
+### Upgrading the Windows agent
+Due to the way Microsoft packages and distributes the agent it is not possible to use above technique to upgrade the agent.
+The Windows agent ULR is always [https://go.microsoft.com/fwlink/?LinkId=828603](https://go.microsoft.com/fwlink/?LinkId=828603) and downloads the latest version.
+But you don't know the version until it is downloaded.

 ### Uninstalling the agent
 To uninstall the agent